1978, 20 min., color, DVD

 Capitalism Destroys the Earth

-In A Tale of Ruin: Capitalism and World Resources Richards analyzes the issues involved in the acquisition and usage of raw materials in our market oriented society.
+In A Tale of Two Systems: Capitalism, Socialism and World Resources, Richards analyzes the issues involved in the acquisition and usage of raw materials in our market oriented society and contrasts it with the socialist approach of the USSR.
 The film features footage of large scale strip mining and open pit mining operations taken during a national and world tour of mining areas in the US and Africa.

 About the Harvey Richards Media Archive: The Harvey Richards Media Archive contains a treasure of images of the political and social justice upheavals of the 1960s on the west coast and of the devastating impact of capitalist resource exploitation in western forests, and mines among other subjects.
 All of his 22 films are available for streaming, downloading and as DVDs.
 The interest and demand for his images has continued to grow along with the interest in the legacy of the 1960’s political and cultural upsurge.
 Estuary Press is the home of the Harvey Richards Media Archive video and photo image collections.